XinyueZ/google-cloud-things/README.md

 Each instance has a metadata server that also acts as a DNS resolver for that instance.
 DNS lookups are performed for instance names.
 The metadata server itself stores all DNS information for the local network and queries Google's public DNS servers for any addresses outside of the local network.

 An instance is not aware of any external IP address assigned to it.
 Instead, the network stores a lookup table that matches external IP addresses with the internal IP addresses of the relevant instances.

+## SSH of VM

+When you connect via SSH to an instance from your browser, you need to allow SSH from Cloud Platform resources, so you must allow connections from either any IP address or from Google's IP address range, which you can get from Public SPF records.
+If you want to restrict SSH access to just your IP address, you need to SSH from a terminal session.

+When instances do not have external IP addresses, they can only be reached by other instances on the network or via a managed VPN gateway.

+In this case, the bastion VM serves as a management and maintenance interface to the webserver VM.